Raak Maxi-Lamp Pendant Chandelier

 The light company collaborated with several international designers and architects, including Bertrand Balas, Evert Jelle Jelles, Frank Ligtelijn, Ger Vos, Jan Jasper Fayer, Li Helo, Maija-Liisa Komulainen, Nan Platvoet, Nanny Still-Mackinney, Nico Kooi, Sergio Asti, Tapio Wirkala, Willem van Oyen and many others.

 Raak Amsterdam also collaborated with other companies.
-They worked with the German Peill & Putzler for the Raak Globe lamps.
-Peill & Putzler produced the glass.
-They also sold lamps made by Peill & Putzler, such as a pendant light designed by Aloys Ferdinand Gangkofner.
+They worked with the German Peill + Putzler for the Raak Globe lamps.
+Peill + Putzler produced the glass.
+They also sold lamps made by Peill + Putzler, such as a pendant light designed by Aloys Ferdinand Gangkofner.
 For the Raak Discus the glass was made by Bega, also a German company.
-For the Night Club and Stalactites lamps a cooperation with the Belgian Val Saint Lambert was undertaken in the late 1950s.
-Raak also sold some lamps that were produced by Staff Leuchten (Staff & Schwarz Leuchtenwerke GMBH) from Germany.
+For the Stalactites flush mounts a cooperation with the Belgian Val Saint Lambert was undertaken in the late 1950s.
+Raak also sold some lamps that were produced by Staff Leuchten (Staff & Schwarz Leuchtenwerke GMBH) from Germany and several other companies.

 Raak Catalogue 8, 1968 – Maxi-Gloeilamp